 The formal curriculum develops pupil's knowledge of healthy eating through Design and Technology and cross-curricular links.
 The profile of healthy eating is raised through focus on science and DT topics, healthy food activities and workshops during Science Week.
 In Key Stage 1 and 2 children learn the importance of healthy living in Science, DT and SMSC.
 Topics include: Ourselves, Health and Growth, Keeping Healthy and eat more Fruit and Vegetables.
 The message of healthy living is threaded through the New Primary Curriculum and especially through Design and Technology.
-An after school gardening club runs where vegetables, fruits and herbs are grown seasonally.
-In the EYFS vegetables are grown seasonally and the produce is used to make healthy foods such as salads and soups.
-Superfluous vegetables are sold to parents as an Enterprise initiative to ensure funding for next year's seeds, etc. We also offer a variety of After School clubs, which focus on cooking healthy food.
-The workshops are run for pupils and/or parents.
+Some classes take responsibility for growing seasonal produce which is used to make healthy foods such as salads and soups.
+Superfluous vegetables are sold to parents as an Enterprise initiative to ensure funding for next year's seeds etc. Food allergies/medical needs are checked with parents/carers.